A guide for spiritual seekers, leaders, and companions

 Challenges: Idealization of leaders, chasing emotional highs, spiritual consumerism

-Common defenses: Denial of suffering/ambiguity; spiritual bypass via euphoria.
+Common defences: Denial of suffering/ambiguity/numbing; spiritual bypass via euphoria.

 Dwelling markers: Chasing emotional highs; conflating God’s presence with felt consolation.